-collecting a blood sample: 3 methods examined
+collecting a specimen sample: 3 methods examined

-Three popular methods of blood collection are:
+Three popular methods of blood collection or sampling are:

 While generally safe, the procedure can be upsetting and painful for the patient.
-There are also several potential contradictions that can affect the site of the collection, such as an abnormal modified Allen test or local infection.
+In addition, several potential contradictions can affect the collection site, such as an abnormal modified Allen test or local infection.
 There is also an increased risk of bleeding complications in patients with coagulopathy.

 Venipuncture is the most common way to collect blood from adult study participants or patients.
 Collection takes place from a superficial vein in the upper limb, generally the median cubital vein in the arm; this vein is close to the skin and does not have many large nerves positioned nearby, which reduces pain and discomfort for the patient.

 Venipuncture can occur in a general medical practitioner’s office and is often carried out by a trained phlebotomist or nurse.
 However, its commonality does not equate with it being the best way to collect a blood sample.
 Many patients find it inconvenient and stressful.
 Because this approach involves collecting liquid blood in a tube, there are also risks related to the storage, transportation, and potential loss or contamination of the samples once they are collected.
 These same concerns also affect the suitability of arterial sampling.